PhantomBot/PhantomBot/development-resources/DEVSETUP.md

 3. Open up a file from `./source/` where IntelliJ will ask you for a project SDK.
 Use SDK [1.8](http://www.oracle.com/technetwork/java/javase/overview/index.html).
 4. Next up mark the directories `./source` and `./javascript-source` as "Sources Root".
   *"Mark Directory As" in the context menu.*
-5. Install the "File Watchers" plugin if you haven't already.
-6. Import `./development-resources/watchers.xml` into your File Watchers.
-  *The File Watchers are located in "Settings" under "Tools"*
-7. Import `build.xml` into the ANT task manager.
+5. Import `build.xml` into the ANT task manager.
   *IntelliJ might have already asked this of you and you were right in accepting it*

 DONE!
 Happy coding <3